-- We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2015)' guidance; - There is a lawful basis for child protection concerns to be shared with agencies who have statutory duty for child protection; - Information will be shared with individuals within the school 'who need to know'.
+We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2015)' guidance;

-• All staff are aware that they cannot promise a child to keep a disclosure confidential.
+- There is a lawful basis for child protection concerns to be shared with agencies who have statutory duty for child protection; - Information will be shared with individuals within the school 'who need to know'. - All staff are aware that they cannot promise a child to keep a disclosure confidential.

-As a school we will educate and encourage pupils to keep safe through:
+As a school we will educate and encourage pupils to recognise when they are at risk and how to get help when they need it through: